 3. Have a realistic budget

 Before you start your property search, you will need to know not only how much you can borrow but how much you can afford.
-Use our mortgage calculator and compare home loans to help you understand what your repayments will be.
-This will vary depending on the loan type - for example, whether you choose a principal and interest home loan or an interest only mortgage – as well as whether you choose a product with a variable home loan rate or fixed rate.
+Use our home loan repayment calculator and compare home loans to help you understand what your repayments will be.
+This will vary depending on the loan type – for example, whether you choose a principal and interest home loan or an interest only mortgage – as well as whether you choose a product with a variable home loan rate or fixed rate.

 4. Expect the unexpected

-It's difficult to predict when repairs and maintenance issues may come up, periods of vacancy when leasing a property, or interest rate rises, but you can give yourself a buffer of savings to cover circumstances beyond your control.
+It's difficult to predict when repairs and maintenance issues may come up, periods of vacancy when leasing a property, or interest rate rises – but you can give yourself a buffer of savings to cover circumstances beyond your control.

 An important question to ask yourself is "what would happen if I could no longer afford to make my loan repayments because I lost my job, suffered a serious illness or injury, or were to pass away?".
-Not to be confused with Lender's Mortgage Insurance (LMI) or home and contents insurance, Mortgage Protection Insurance is about ensuring that your repayments are covered for these reasons.
-Other types of insurance are available - such as life insurance - so ensure you've done your research and compared all your options before committing to a purchase.
+Not to be confused with Lenders Mortgage Insurance (LMI) or home and contents insurance, Mortgage Protection Insurance is about ensuring your repayments are covered for these reasons.
+Other types of insurance are also available – such as life insurance – so ensure you've done your research and compared all your options before committing to a purchase.

 5. Explore concessions or grants you might be eligible for